 3 - The code to add in the single.php file

-At this point, new front page image inserts should have appeared within your articles.
-If you try to add images, they will appear in the back office but not in the front office.
-This is normal, there is still a small step to be done...
+At this stage, new image inserts must have appeared in your articles.
+If you try to add images, they will appear well at the back office level but not at the front office level.
+It's normal, there's still a small step to go...

-You need to duplicate the single.php file of the Divi theme (the parent theme) and add this copy to the directory of your child theme.
+You must duplicate the file single.php Divi theme (the parent theme) and add this copy to the directory of your child theme.

-At the same time, you will need to edit this single.php file to add some lines of code.
+At the same time, you will need to edit this single.php file to add a few lines of code.
 These lines will make your new images appear on the front page.
-This means that it is up to you to decide where to add these bits of code.
+That means it's up to you to decide where to add these bits of code.

-In my test, I added two front page images within my single.php in places like the top of my article and the bottom of my article:
+During my test, I added two images at the front within my single.php in places like the top of my article and the bottom of my article:

 Here is the code to add: